speedify/rpi-streaming-experiment/readme.md

 1. Install [Mu Editor](https://codewith.mu/en/howto/1.0/install_raspberry_pi) or another preferred python editor if you don't already have it, and save the code.py file to the top level directory of Circuit Playground Express device.
 This file should output button inputs over serial.

-1. Save the listen_serial.py file in your root directory.
+1. Save the listen_serial.py file in your home directory.
 Open the file in your editor and set the streamKey variable, to your own Twitch stream key inside quotes - found in your Twitch channel settings.
 This python script will listen over serial and execute the appropriate bash commands when the buttons are pressed.

-1. Save the listen_serial.sh file in your root directory.
+1. Save the listen_serial.sh file in your home directory.
 This is a shell script to start the python script as a background process.
 If you would like to save log files from the Python script's output for debugging, you can add a directory flag in this file before the '&'. e.g. `/usr/bin/python3 /home/pi/listen_serial.py "/home/pi/log.txt" &`

 1. Enter `crontab -e` into the terminal to edit the crontab and add this line to the bottom.
 This will wait 30 seconds after Pi reboot and then run the listen_serial.sh shell script.
 ``` @reboot sleep 30; /home/pi/listen_serial.sh ```